- Written by Dr.Mehmet Demircioglu

 The more realistic risk is physical handling around the scan.
 Your head may rest on a support.
 A coil or padding may sit close to the scalp during MRI.
 You may be asked to lie still for a period of time.
 If the scalp is very tender, swollen, bleeding, or crusted, pressure and friction matter more than the imaging machine.

 Timing still matters.
 In the first days after surgery, grafts are more vulnerable to rubbing, scratching, and accidental trauma.
 Once the grafts are more secure, the concern shifts toward comfort, swelling, scab softening, and whether any symptom needs medical review.
-If you are unsure about that timeline, start with the separate guidance on when hair transplant grafts become secure.
+For that timeline, use the separate guidance on when hair transplant grafts become secure.

 Radiology team details before the scan